SiTronXD/WebHairSim/README.md

 # Features
-* GPU-based hairstrand physics using Verlet integration
+* GPU-based hair strand physics using Verlet integration
 * Collision against predefined sphere colliders
+* Each "strand" is represented by a ribbon of quads oriented to the view using a cylinder constraint.
+This means that each ribbon can represent a clump of hair strands.
 * Hair strand root placements use a separate mesh for potential spawn points
-* Each "strand" is represented by a ribbon of quads oriented to the view using a cylinder constraint
 * Interactive in a web browser

 # Controls